 "Hello?"
 Dad answered when he picked up.

 "Dad?
-It's Alice; can you come pick me up?"
-I asked, still nauseous.
+It's Alice."
+I greeted, still nauseous.

-"Alice, this is not the time for one of your mint emergencies."
+"Alice, this is not the time for one of your mint emergencies-"

 "It isn't," I denied quickly.